HOW TO BECOME A VULNERABILITY ANALYST

 This information is important to remember when you begin the job hunt.
 A career opportunity may be posted under one of these titles so take the time to examine job responsibilities and/or expectations if listed.

-When the job title of a vulnerability assessor is evaluated, the median average salary is approximately $63,000.
-A vulnerability assessor analyst earns a median annual salary of $54,000.
+The top 10% of vulnerability assessor analysts earn a median annual salary of $161,980.
 Where you work and what part of the country you live in can determine a significant difference in salaries.

 - Imaginative in their way of thinking; basically have the mind of a hacker